filecoin-project/filecoin-docs/docs/introduction/ipfs-and-filecoin.md

 * Messaging between nodes and block propagation in Filecoin are facilitated by [libp2p](https://libp2p.io/) pubsub
 * CIDs in Filecoin and IPFS share a hashing specification
 * The use of [graphsync](https://github.com/ipfs/go-graphsync) for transferring data between nodes, enabling direct transfers between IPFS and Filecoin nodes in the future.

+**Interested in learning more?** Check back here soon for various use-case examples featuring both protocols!